2026 Safety Focus Areas and Resources

 -

-We have some critical challenges to address and a lot of potential for continuous improvement – mostly in making safety more people-centric.
+We have some critical challenges to address and significant potential for continuous improvement – mostly in making safety more people-centric.
 Safety is not just a matter of following rules and filling out forms.
 It is a matter of caring for the well-being of ourselves and others, and taking action to prevent harm and promote health.
 Paper work can help document and communicate safety policies and procedures, but it cannot replace the human element of people work.

 -